 Contact with Objects and Equipment

-Injuries resulting from contact with objects and equipment is the third leading cause of work-related death and the fourth leading cause of nonfatal injuries involving days away from work.
-In 2021, 705 workers died and in 2020, 196,140 were injured.
+Injuries resulting from contact with objects and equipment is the third leading cause of work-related death, the second leading cause of DART cases, and the third leading cause of DAFW cases.
+In 2022, 738 workers died and in 2021-2022, 780,690 DART cases including 450,050 DAFW cases were reported.
 This category includes several types of injury events:

 • A moving object striking a worker